json-schema-org/community/docs/deprecation-plan.md

+# Scope of this document

+This document is intenteded to describe the process to deprecate features other than changes in the Specification.
+Changes in the Specification are handled by the Specification development process.

 # The process of deprecating a feature

 Once the decision to deprecate a feature has been made through an ADR, below is a recommend set of actions: